-Our Board of Directors consists of people who live, work, and in some cases, were born, in the Feather River Watershed.
+Our Board of Directors consists of people with deep connections to the Feather River region.

 Ken Roby, Vice President

-Ken recently retired after a long career with the US Forest Service, where he worked as a fisheries biologist and hydrologist.
+Ken is retired from a long career with the US Forest Service, where he worked as a fisheries biologist and hydrologist.
 Ken, who holds undergraduate and graduate degrees from UC Berkeley, currently works as a consultant, specializing in watershed and aquatic resource management.
-Ken and his wife Marsha are long time residents of Indian Valley, where he can frequently be found hiking or riding his bicycle.
+He and his wife Marsha are long time residents of Indian Valley, where he can frequently be found hiking or riding his bicycle and coaching baseball.